AppDeploy MCP Server

 • Deploy frontend-only and fullstack apps with public URLs

-• Built-in hosting, database access, file storage, web sockets, AI capabilities, and other web services
+• Built-in hosting, database access, file storage, web sockets, AI capabilities, OAuth authentication, push notifications and other web services

 • Run autonomous black-box QA and inspect QA snapshots and runtime errors